Lemoncode/svelte-workshop/02-reactivity-order/README.md

 +
 +  $: total = subtotal + vat;
 ```

+- Now we can start adding items and check

 If you run the app, you can see how we can update any item in the list (or add, remove) and automatically all the calcs are updated.